shoaibsharif/shoaibsharif/README.md

-My name is Shoaib Sharif.
+## Hi there

  I am a full-stack developer.
-Currently I am working with **GraphQL, Nestjs, MongoDB and ReactJS**.
-Very excited to learn more about new technology.

 - Co-founder at **techdiary.dev**
+- Currently I am working with **GraphQL, Nestjs, MongoDB, ReactJS and more...**.